 B/M: Red-purple/7-10 (cutting back after first bloom)

-wonderful new introduction producing long spikes with deep purple
+wonderful new introduction producing long spikes with white blooms

 and Anise scented leaves.
 Great cut flower.
 Does best in